 The Wayne State Police Department

-The Department is comprised of Police Officers who are commissioned by the City of Detroit and have the same responsibilities and authority as any Police Officer in Michigan.
-They patrol the Wayne State University area in patrol cars, on foot, mountain bikes, and motorcycles, 24 hours a day, seven days a week.
-A group of civilian cadets also patrol the area, keeping radio contact with the Dispatch Center.
+The department is comprised of police officers commissioned by the City of Detroit and have the same responsibilities and authority as any police officer in Michigan.
+They patrol the Wayne State University area in patrol cars, on foot, bike, and motorcycle 24 hours a day, seven days a week.
+A group of civilian cadets also patrol the area, keeping radio contact with the dispatch center.

-All Officers have at least a Bachelor's Degree.
-Nearly half are Wayne State University graduates.
-All have completed an intensive pre-service training period in a State certified police academy.
-This is followed by a demanding 10 phase on-the-job Field Training Program.
-The Department's commitment to training keeps the Officers up to date in the latest techniques for enforcing the law and serving the community.
+All officers have at least a bachelor's, and nearly half are Wayne State graduates.
+All have completed an intensive preservice training period in a state-certified police academy.
+This is followed by a demanding, 10-phase, on-the-job field training program.
+The department's commitment to training keeps officers up to date with the latest techniques for enforcing the law and serving the community.

-Established in 1966, the Department has maintained an impressive safety record.
-The entire Wayne State Campus is in touch with the Department via the Blue Light Phone System.
-There are over 140 safety phones on and around the Main campus and Medical School areas.
+Established in 1966, the department has maintained an impressive safety record.
+The entire Wayne State campus is in touch with the department via the Blue Light Phone System.
+There are over 140 safety phones on and around the main campus and School of Medicine areas.

-View a complete listing of Department personnel, including telephone and email addresses to make contacting us as convenient as possible.
+View a complete listing of department personnel, including telephone and email addresses.